Iosua Tai Taeoalii: Biography

 In 2010 Tai founded Submerged in Art, an annual charity event gathering of Art and Music to benefit The Road Home homeless shelter.
 In just its 3rd year, the 2012 Submerged in Art charity event received a "Best Of" award from Salt Lake City Weekly.

 In 2017 Tai was invited to exhibit his solo show “thINK” at Gallery UnderTaci in Aarhus, Denmark, marking his first international solo exhibit.
 In 2018 Tai was bestowed the honor of a “Matai” chief title, “Luamanuvae”, in his family's village in Savaii, Samoa.
 In May 2019, Tai's animal revolt series “I Am Animal” was featured at the Moniker Art Fair in New York City through the Philadelphia gallery Analog Contemporary.
 In 2019 & 2020 Tai's series “I Am Animal” had its France debut and was on exhibit for several months at all three of the SpaceJunk Art Center galleries in Lyon, Bayonne and Grenoble.

-Just a month after the close of the Grenoble show the Covid-19 pandemic reached the U.S. and altered Tai's entire art career.
-At the hands of the pandemic, Tai's travel and show schedule was completely wiped out.
-He utilized the time off to finish a nearly 7-year total rehab project, turning an 1851 pre-civil war home into his own studio and gallery with rentable Airbnb loft in America's hometown Hannibal, Missouri.

-The pandemic shutdowns forced closings of physical galleries that carry Tai's work across the world, prompting him to develop new ways to reach his collectors, including remote drawing classes for his audience which were called ‘Drink and Draw With Tai’.
-He also released a children's book, co-created with his wife, entitled “Beyond the Sea” and he developed a coffee table book featuring his drawings of tentacles, entitled “Book of Arms”.
+During the COVID-19 pandemic, Taeoalii renovated an 1851 pre-civil war home into his own studio and gallery with rentable Airbnb loft in Hannibal, Missouri.
+He also taught remote drawing classes and released two books.
+The first was a children's book, co-created with his wife, entitled Beyond the Sea and the second was a coffee table book of his drawings of tentacles, entitled Book of Arms.

-In 2021 Tai launched a podcast and YouTube web series called DOD45 (Drawing Over Discussions) where he interviews special guests for 45 minutes while drawing a picture for them.
+In 2021 Tai launched a podcast and YouTube web series called DOD45 (Drawing Over Discussions) where he interviews guests for 45 minutes while drawing a picture for them.
 Past guests include Sage Francis, Ceschi, Awol One, Doseone, Ron Allen, B. Dolan, Illogic, Carlos Condit, Moodie Black, Factor Chandelier, DJ Hoppa, Sole, Greg Lutzka, Blockhead, DJ Qbert, Prolyphic, Yoni Wolf, Mr. Dibbs & Slug of Atmosphere.

 Art

-Early Art
+Early art

 Tai has told stories of being in elementary school and drawing pictures for his friends, selling them for a quarter or more.
-His earlier works have traces of his own rebellion and self-determination, which he credits to growing up in Utah's skate-punk era, that he has said has influenced his urban style.

-By 16 years old, Tai's artistic urban style extended to showcasing his creativity in public spaces not always in the most legal of circumstances.
 As a juvenile, he was arrested for his graffiti and was encouraged by the arresting officer to compete in an anti-graffiti/anti-gang drawing competition, which he won and used part of his earnings from the competition to pay off the graffiti violation fines.